hypertidy/vapour/README.md

 }
 ```

-The benchmark timings - in particular the "relative" values - then illustrate the advantages of `vapour`:
+The benchmark timings - in particular the “relative” values - then
+illustrate the advantages of `vapour`:

 ``` r
 rbenchmark::benchmark (